A fashion revolution … why is that necessary?

 At DariaDaria you can find a great listing of sustainable fashion brands and much more.

-If your favorite brand has not yet incorporated the importance of this topic into their business strategy -> then ask them why.
+If your favourite brand has not yet incorporated the importance of this topic into their business strategy -> then ask them why.
 Companies want to satisfy their customers!

 In addition, there are already solutions to collect microplastic while thy are in the washing machine.
 (Cora Ball, Guppyfriend).
 Well, this is not enough to solve the problem 100%, but is a great individual contribution!